Email Marketing

 Running these checks regularly gives senders confidence that their campaigns reach subscribers.

-Follow these steps to test effectively:
+Follow these steps to test thoroughly:

-1. Run technical checks.
-Confirm that SPF, DKIM, and DMARC are set up correctly.
+1. Run technical checks – Confirm that SPF, DKIM, and DMARC are set up correctly.
 Inspect DNS records and verify that your sending domains are not listed on major email blacklists.

-3. Analyze content.
-Scan subject lines and body text for spam trigger words or formatting issues that might trigger spam filters.
+3. Analyze content – Scan subject lines and body text for spam trigger words or formatting issues that might trigger spam filters.

-4. Track placement over time.
-Repeat tests regularly to measure progress and catch new issues early.
+4. Track placement over time – Repeat tests regularly to measure progress and catch new issues early.

 Listmint: Protecting Your Reputation Beyond Authentication